Michaelangel007/blog/README.md

 Also notice how all of these are FREE.
 Google knows that people don't want pay anything for apps.
 This is Google's "end run around" Microsoft's control of the desktop.
 Google's sub-conscious thinking is along these lines:

-> "Screw you Microsoft -- we'll just re-route around your shitty Windows ecosystem and _control everything else._"
+> "Screw you Microsoft -- we'll just re-route around your Windows ecosystem and _control everything else._"

 This is just a modern paraphrasing of [John's Gilmore quote](https://en.wikiquote.org/wiki/John_Gilmore):